ilyes-smaouii/advent_of_code_2024/README.md

 Update : figured out a new approach while I was riding the subway.
 I had some time + my laptop on me so I tried it, and it worked.\
 Finished Day 19 !
 ### 2025/08/28
 Kinda stuck on Day 20.
-First time this has happened on part 1 of any day, I think.
+First time this has happened on part 1 of any day, I think.\
+\
+Update : found a few approaches which are somewhat efficient (i.e. could run in one to a few hours, which is a pretty low bar).
+Both rely on a first regular exploration, then try a cheat on each tile on that "regular" path.
+The second one uses the orginial path as a "hint", so it doesn't have to re-do that part of the exploration if it stumbles on the original path.
+While they are running, thinking about the 2nd approach made me realize there is a much better approach I didn't think of : explore the whole map from the end to determine the minimum distance from each cell to the end, and then from each tile in that "cheatless" path, try each possible cheat, and because you already know the distance to the end, you don't have to re-explore anything.\
+I'll try to implement that now.